 Have you ever found it difficult to talk to someone about your cancer diagnosis, miscarriage, or bereavement?
-My research team is currently looking for people over the age of 18 who have recently (within the past 2 years) experienced one of these difficult situations (i.e., cancer diagnosis, miscarriage, bereavement).
+My research team is currently looking for people over the age of 18 who have recently (within the past 5 years) experienced one of these difficult situations (i.e., cancer diagnosis, miscarriage, bereavement).
 We want to understand your experiences in talking to other people about your situation, so that we can help people figure out what to say in these difficult situations.
-Participation involves an online survey which will take 15-25 minutes.
-Click here to find out if you’re eligible and to fill out the survey.
+Participation involves an online survey which will take 15-25 minutes, and may help you reflect on your own experiences.
 Results will be posted here.

 If you want to try out the (FREE!) scavenger hunt game mentioned on NPR and the BBC (summer-autumn 2019):

 - Download the free GooseChase app (from your usual app store)

 - Search for a game called “Talking2Strangers” and join the game

 - To help with our research, do the “1-FIRST” mission first (by clicking the “Attached Link” button), and click “Attached Link” again after completing each mission (i.e., after each conversation)

 I talk to strangers.
 Even on the Tube in London.
 I haven’t always done this, but I’ve always seen it – both of my parents regularly talk to strangers.
 I admit, I found it a bit embarrassing as a kid.
 And annoying: going grocery shopping with my Dad was torture, because it would take SOOOO long.
 But I could see how much my parents enjoyed it, and how much the people they talked to enjoyed it, and how we sometimes learned new things.
 I also learned that you can develop skills; my Dad often uses the same opening lines, especially when talking to kids, because he’s learned that they get people talking.